-This paper contributes to the ongoing debate about multi-method approaches to studying social phenomena; in this contribution e-government is the social phenomenon of interest.
+Electronic government is a complex phenomenon which involves technical, organizational, institutional and environmental aspects.
+Researchers from different disciplines are increasingly finding that using multiple methods can help to deal with complexity and obtain more comprehensive explanations.
+This paper argues that multi-method approaches can be useful for egovernment research.
 A set of advantages and challenges to multi-method approaches are introduced and then used to frame a case analysis.
 Two case studies involving multi-method approaches to e-government research are presented to illustrate strategies for responding to implementation challenges in both large-scale and small-scale projects.
-The case discussion provides new insight into how the challenges to multi-method approaches can be managed.
+This case analysis contributes to the discussion about multi-method research designs and their role in digital government research.
+Insights into management strategies specifically designed to respond to the digital government context and the adoption of relevant methodologies drawn from the experiences of the authors are provided.